SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ```bash
 # python cowsay-app.py
 ```
-It will start a webserver on you VM.
+It will start a webserver on your instance.

 If you get any messages about missing packages, just go ahead and install them using “pip” (a Python package management system).